segment-boneyard/metrics/Readme.md

 ## How does it work?

 **Metrics** is super simple.
-You write a plugin that puts data in, and you write plugins that use that data.
-[Segment](https://segment.io) uses it for sending internal metrics to a dashboard.
+Plugins write data into a key value store, and other plugins then send that data to dashboards or other reporting tools.

 A plugin can learn about how much you're making on Stripe, and make that data available: